Scalp Reduction Surgery: The 'Barbaric' Hair Loss Treatment Explained

 “With the sophisticated FUE hair transplant techniques today, we can completely restore hair to the entire scalp on the top of the head and it looks completely natural.
 It also avoids visible scars from scalp reduction surgery,” says Dr. Stong.

 Platelet-Rich Plasma (PRP) injections have been shown in research to promote hair growth.
-In this procedure, a blood sample is taken from the patient and subjected to a process called centrifugation.
+In PRP treatments for hair loss, a blood sample is taken from the patient and subjected to a process called centrifugation.
 The plasma, one of the products of centrifugation, is then injected into the scalp.

 Scalp Reduction is an invasive surgical procedure that aims to remove a bald area of the scalp, simulating the appearance of a full head of hair.